-- i.
-Working Capital Loans from banks carry interest rates ranging from 10.5% and are repayable on Demand - ii.
-Buyer's Credit carry interst at the rate of Libor+.40% and are repayable in 90-180 days - iii.
-Inter Corporate Deposits carry interest @ 8 % to $\,10.25\%$ per annum and are repayable on Demand a Acceptance and Other trade payables are not-interest bearing and are normally settled on 30-90 days terms
+i.
+Working Capital Loans from banks carry interest rates ranging from 10.5% and are repayable on Demand ii.
+Buyer's Credit carry interst at the rate of Libor+.40% and are repayable in 90-180 days iii.
+Inter Corporate Deposits carry interest @ 8 % to 10.25% per annum and are repayable on Demand b